 Annual team building events aren’t doing the trick to support the team’s genius in being unlocked.
 Team Craft means an ongoing pursuit of better for the team; always better.

 Much like with the team, there is a lot of know-how involved.
 There are several key skills involved.
 There are certain qualities involved.
-There is deliberate practice involved.
-All of these combined make also this work a craft.
+There is a deliberate practice involved.
+All of these combined also make this work a craft.

-Every product has a lifecycle, and each stage of the lifecycle is different.
+Every product has a lifecycle, and each stage is different.
 Each resonates with a different Product Craft Folk Persona.
-While each persona is different, the great ones have at least one thing in common; they seek what's better for the user, always better.
+While each persona is different, the great ones have at least one thing in common; they seek what’s better for the user, always better.

-Leadership is a term often flung around nowadays with little reflection on how profound it is, and what it actually means.
+Leadership is a term often flung around nowadays, with little reflection on how profound it is and what it means.
 Leadership is a quality that every single individual can cultivate.
-It is an act that is enabled through the willingness of others to take one's lead.
+It is an act that is enabled through the willingness of others to take one’s lead.

 Why better is better than best

-Pursuit of 'best' is like chasing after perfection.
-As a continually recovering clinical/maladaptive perfectionist myself, believe me when I say, perfection can be debilitating.
+The pursuit of the ‘best’ is like chasing after perfection.
+As a continually recovering clinical/maladaptive perfectionist, believe me when I say perfection can be debilitating.
 It is also an illusion.
-When one reaches that which was defined as perfection, from the new perspective we can immediately discover even better ways.
-Ergo perfection is an illusion.
-That is what the expression "continuous improvement towards perfection" means.
+When one reaches that which was defined as perfection, from the new perspective, we can immediately discover even better ways.
+Ergo, perfection is an illusion.
+That is what the expression “continuous improvement towards perfection” means.

-Also, 'best' suggests that there is 'a best way', which is just not a reality in the modern world of work.
+Also, ‘best’ suggests that there is a ‘best way’, which is just not a reality in the modern world of work.
 The modern world of work is filled with creativity, complexity, and change.
 It is a world where there is no one best way to do things.
-There are some rather bad ways of doing things, some rather good ways of doing things, a few worst ways of doing things, but no one best way of doing things.
+There are some rather bad ways of doing things, some rather good ways of doing things, and a few worst ways, but no one best way of doing things.

 Striving for better, always better, appreciates these two important considerations.
 So in a way, better is best.

 Where it is most needed and challenging